SaaiAravindhRaja/TariffSheriff/apps/frontend/README.md

 # TariffSheriff Frontend

-Minimal React + Vite app for tariff lookup and RVC-aware duty calculation.
+Modern React + Vite application for tariff lookup and RVC-aware duty calculation with an intuitive user interface.

 ## Features